ghartsel/GX-Kernel/content/api.md

 Queue discipline is first-in-first-out.

-Exclusive access is guaranteed to the calling task, and the task is not suspended if there are no queued items.
+Exclusive access is guaranteed to the calling task, and the task isn't suspended if there are no queued items.

 ### PARAMETERS